sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-11-gjirokaster.md

 ![Alt text](/images/travel2/PXL_20230811_153816572.jpg)
 ![Alt text](/images/travel2/PXL_20230811_154147068.jpg)

-You can see the aquaduct in the middle/bottom here.
+You can see the aqueduct in the middle/bottom here.

 ![Alt text](/images/travel2/PXL_20230811_155622219.jpg)

 It looked like an old bridge (so I loved it of course) across a small canyon…maybe 40-50ft from the bridge to the bottom; either way too far for a fall.
 It was only about 6ft wide, but heights don’t bother me, and I guess the kids not either, so we walked across.
-Okay, maybe 6ft is a bit of an overexaggeration.
+Okay, maybe 6ft is a bit of an over-exaggeration.

 ![Alt text](/images/travel2/PXL_20230811_161218220.jpg)